A competitive hotel credit card with robust airfare and hotel perks.

 You’ll likely want to combine these accounts to create a single account and profile, helping you earn more points to reach Elite status faster.
 Update your email so you’ll be notified when it’s time to take action.

 You earn 75,000 bonus points after you use your card to pay for $3,000 in purchases within the first three months your account is open.
-After August 18, 2018, this bonus is enough for a free standard night at any participating SPG® or Marriott Rewards® property.
+This bonus is enough for a complimentary standard night at any participating SPG® or Marriott Rewards® property.
 One booking costs between 7,500 and 60,000 points depending on the property’s category.
 This will be the case until early 2019, when Marriott adds Category 8 properties that cost 85,000 points a night.

 Earn more points at Starwood Preferred Guest® and Marriott Rewards® hotels.

 Earn 6x points on eligible purchases at SPG® or Marriott Rewards® hotels.
 This is an excellent rate if you’re a regular at these properties.
-You could quickly earn enough for free nights, as reward bookings start at 7,500 points after August 18, 2018.
+You could quickly earn enough for complimentary nights, as reward bookings start at 7,500 points.

 On all other eligible purchases, earn 2x points.